 Looking at unstable weather patterns (Pig Tales)

-(Editor’s note: Rich Barczewski is an associate professor at Delaware State University.)
+(Editor’s note: Rich Barczewski is a professor at Delaware State University.)

 I do not know how you feel about it but I for one am getting a little overwhelmed by the amount of rain that we have had to endure over the past year.